April McClain Delaney: 2026

 On October 30, 2025, McClain Delaney announced that she would run for re-election to a second term.
+During the Democratic primary, she self-funded her campaign $11 million and faced a primary challenge from her predecessor, David Trone, whom she criticized for repeatedly voting to fund U.S. Immigration and Customs Enforcement during his tenure in Congress.
+In April 2026, McClain-Delaney issued a cease-and-desist order against Trone's campaign for using the terms "re-elect" in his campaign literature, combined with his use of the title "Congressman", which she said was an attempt to deceive voters into believing that he was still incumbent.
+McClain Delaney defeated Trone in the Democratic primary election on June 23, 2026, and will face perennial candidate Robin Ficker in the general election.

 Tenure

 McClain Delaney was sworn in on January 3, 2025.
 Before the 119th Congress, McClain Delaney unsuccessfully ran for freshman class president, losing to Arizona freshman U.S. Representative Yassamin Ansari, who was elected 23–10.

 In July 2025, The Baltimore Sun described McClain Delaney as the wealthiest member of Maryland's congressional delegation, with her disclosure forms including three joint investments worth $5 million to $25 million and bank stock in Forbright, Inc., a holding company founded by her husband valued at $25 million to $50 million.
 She does not buy or sell stocks, instead assigning a third party discretion to make trades on her behalf.
+In June 2026, McClain Delaney told Bethesda Magazine that her personal net worth was close to $100 million, but added that she and her husband have additional non-liquid assets.

+In December 2025, NBC News and The New York Times reported that McClain Delaney had voted against a bill to reopen the federal government and then touted the money the bill delivered to her district.
+After the federal government was reopened, primarily with Republican votes, after a 43-day shutdown, McClain Delaney was among Democrats who "claimed credit for some provisions in the bill."
+Former Speaker Nancy Pelosi coined the term "vote no and take the dough" when Republicans took credit for money brought to their districts under bills they opposed.

 Committee assignments

 During the 119th Congress, McClain Delaney serves on the following committees: